✨ Enhanced Interactive

 Learning Point: When both metabolic acidosis (↓HCO₃⁻) and respiratory acidosis (↑CO₂) occur together, the CO₂/HCO₃⁻ buffer system fails because both components are compromised.
 This "closes" the buffer system, preventing normal pH buffering and resulting in severe acidemia (pH <7.20).
 This combination indicates serious cardiopulmonary compromise.

-📚 Reference: Buffer System Physiology
+📚 Reference: Buffer System & Compensation

 Laboratory Data & Clinical Reasoning